nischalshrestha/ExampleANTLR/README.md

 # Example ANTLR

-I wanted to have a bare minimum ANTLR project handy written in Java and specifically for Eclipse.
+I wanted to have a bare minimum ANTLR project handy written in Java and specifically for Eclipse Oxygen.
 So, I created this repo for that purpose and it may be useful for anyone else.

 # Instructions